 Roman Marble Fortuna

 An ancient Roman marble statue of the goddess Fortuna enthroned, holding a cornucopia cradled in her left arm.
-She wears a chiton bound beneath the breasts and himation draped across her lap; with a 19th century dowel hole on proper right arm for attachment of now missing forearm.
+She wears a chiton bound beneath her breasts and himation draped across her lap;

 Ca. 2nd century AD.